 First, relax.
-Although feeding hurdles are frustrating, if your baby is growing and developing normally despite the fuss, there's usually no reason to worry.
+Although feeding hurdles are frustrating, if your baby is growing and developing normally, there's usually no reason to worry.

 7 Common Baby Feeding Problems

 Try to trust that your baby knows how much food they need, and never force feed your child, which can turn feeding time into fighting time.
 That said, if a refusal to eat has you worried, always talk to your pediatrician.

 Avoiding New Foods

 Just about every child goes through a period of rejecting new foods.
 Fortunately, most children grow out of this phase, though it can sometimes take weeks, even months.

 Help your baby accept new foods more easily by making sure the new food looks similar to a familiar favorite, for example pureed carrots and pureed sweet potato, or mashed potatoes and mashed sweet potatoes.
 Then, starting with very small portions, gently offer the new food to your child three times during a meal.
 If she refuses, don't overreact; just move on to something you know she likes.
 Try offering the new food at another meal.

 It's the lament of many parents: My baby is a picky eater.

 There are many reasons infants may be finicky about food.
 They may be teething, tired, not yet ready for solids, or just don't need as much food as you're feeding them.
 Familiar foods provide your baby comfort in stressful, busy times.
 Although picky eating may linger awhile, it rarely lasts.

-Most babies are ready for solid foods between four and six months, but a few may find solids hard to handle in the beginning.
+Most babies are ready for solid foods between 4 and 6 months, but a few may find solids hard to handle in the beginning.
 The result?
 Baby may seem to gag during feedings.